-Losing your luggage can be a major inconvenience.
-If you’re coming home it’s not such a problem, unless your case is permanently missing, but if you’re just arriving on your trip of a lifetime, being without clothes, makeup and all your day-to-day essentials can be a disaster.
-So what can travellers do to minimise the risk of loss in the first place?
-Besides choosing an airline with a good reputation for handling luggage, one of the top things to do is make sure your luggage tags are tough and good quality, and they have all the relevant info written on them.
+Losing your luggage can be a major inconvenience as well as expensive.
+If you’re on your way home from a trip it’s not such a problem, unless your case is completely lost, but if you’ve arrived on a trip of a lifetime, being without clothes, makeup, and your day-to-day essentials can be a disaster.
+So what can you do to minimise the risk of loss in the first place?
+Besides choosing an airline with a good reputation for handling luggage, one of the top things to do is make sure your luggage tags are tough and of good quality, and they have all the relevant info on them – just in case.
 Don’t just rely on the flimsy ones provided by airlines at check-in unless it’s an emergency.
-Another idea is to have all your contact details written down on a sticker and positioned clearly inside your luggage – such as attached to the inside of the lid – in case the exterior ones break off, and someone checks inside your case for any ID.
-If you add a printout of your itinerary too near the top, that would help if someone is trying track down where you are, or where you are going.
+Another great idea is to have all your contact details written down on a sticker and positioned clearly inside your luggage – such as attached to the inside of the lid – in case the exterior ones break off, and someone checks inside your case for ID.
+If you add a printout of your itinerary near the top, that would also be of great help if airline staff are trying track down where you are, or where you are going.